 Then there is Ian's famous Diary Of A Rock 'n' Roll Star, chronicling Mott's 1972 American tour.
 This is now (2019) back in print.

 2014 saw (roadie) Philip John's You Rocked, We Rolled which chronicles Mott's final European tour with Mick Ronson in October 1974.

 2013 saw a massive coffee-table book We've Got A Great Future Behind Us (now out of print).

 2013 also saw Overend's long-awaited The Man Who Hated Walking about his walking exploits in 2003.

-Finally, there are the excellent Outsider and Just A Buzz fanzines, put out by long-time fans Sven Gusevik and Justin Purington respectively.
-Both also get an unqualified buy it recommendation from me.
+In the 1990's and early 2000's there were the excellent Outsider and Just A Buzz fanzines, put out by long-time fans Sven Gusevik and Justin Purington respectively (Justin is now joint webmaster for Ian's official website).